owickstrom/property-based-testing-the-ugly-parts/src/slides.md

 * Generate high-level representation of _expected_ output segments
 * Convert output representation to actual pixel frames
-  - Moving frames: random color pixels
+  - Moving frames: flipping between grey and white pixels
-  - Still frames: all pixels with same color
+  - Still frames: all black pixels
 * Run the classifier on the pixel frames
 * Test properties based on:
   - the expected output representation